 Emily Lakdawalla is an internationally admired science communicator and educator, passionate about advancing public understanding of space and sharing the wonder of scientific discovery.

 Emily holds a Bachelor of Arts degree in geology from Amherst College and a Master of Science degree in planetary geology from Brown University.
-She came to The Planetary Society in 2001 to oversee a portion of the Society's Red Rover Goes to Mars project, an education and public outreach program on the Mars Exploration Rover mission funded by LEGO.
+She came to The Planetary Society in 2001.
 She has been writing and editing the Planetary Society Blog since 2005, reporting on space news, explaining planetary science, and sharing beautiful space photos.
-She appears weekly on the Society's Planetary Radio podcast, answering listener questions or rounding up the latest space news from the blog.
+In 2018, she became editor of the Society's member magazine, The Planetary Report.

-Emily has been an Administrator of the forum UnmannedSpaceflight.com since 2005, supporting a worldwide community of amateur space image processors.
+Emily has been an active supporter of the international community of space image processing enthusiasts as Administrator of the forum UnmannedSpaceflight.com since 2005.
 She is also a contributing editor to Sky & Telescope magazine.

 Her first book, titled The Design and Engineering of Curiosity: How the Mars Rover Performs Its Job, was published by Springer-Praxis in March, 2018.
 The book explains the development, design, and function of Curiosity with the same level of technical detail that she delivers in the Planetary Society Blog.
 A second book, Curiosity and Its Science Mission: A Mars Rover Goes to Work will follow in 2019.

 So many Apollo-related books have come out in the first half of 2019 that I decided to cover them in a special summer book-recommendation blog.
 I have 5 brand-new Apollo-related books to recommend for kids, and include others I've recommended in past years.